 Your pet must be registered at the Administration Office. (see Bylaws for size restrictions)

 You must ensure your animal is leashed and under control when on common property.

 Dog must not exceed the height of 18” measure at the shoulder.

 A maximum of 3 small caged mammals, with the exception of mice, rats, reptiles, snakes, scorpions or spiders.

 All tenants, guests and visitors are responsible to clean up after their pets.
 Pet owners must not allow their pets to use the common property to defecate or urinate on.
 Please take your pet off the strata property for this purpose; the grass is being destroyed by the pet feces and urine.
 Please be respectful of your neighbors on surrounding properties as well.

 Any damage to property or injury to persons, or other animals is the responsibility of the Pet Owner.

-If a pet becomes a nuisance by virtue of behavior, noise or sanitary conditions fines may be assessed.
+If a pet becomes a nuisance by virtue of behavior, noise or sanitary conditions fines will be assessed to the condo Homeowner.